ssatguru/BabylonJS-EditControl/README.md

 For a demo, head on over to <a href="https://ssatguru.github.io/BabylonJS-EditControl-Samples/demo/Demo.html" target="_blank"> https://ssatguru.github.io/BabylonJS-EditControl-Samples/demo/Demo.html </a>

+### Limitations/Issues

+This currently does not handle properly, a right handed mesh in a left handed system (example gltf mesh in lhs babylon) or a left handed mesh in a right handed system.
+A right handed mesh in a right handed system or a left handed mesh in a left handed system is handled properly.
+A gltf mesh in a right handed babylon is handled properly.
+I would address this in a future release.

-For a list of know issues, shortcomings and planned enhancements see <a href="https://github.com/ssatguru/BabylonJS-EditControl/issues" target="_blank"> https://github.com/ssatguru/BabylonJS-EditControl/issues </a>
+For a list of other know issues, shortcomings and planned enhancements see <a href="https://github.com/ssatguru/BabylonJS-EditControl/issues" target="_blank"> https://github.com/ssatguru/BabylonJS-EditControl/issues </a>

+### 3.3.0 Major changes

+Moved the EditControl to the Babylonjs DefaultUtilityLayer scene.
+Because this scene is different from the main scene there is less interference with the main scene.
+Also makes it a bit faster.
+This is similar to how the native gizmos of Babylonjs work.

+Upgraded to latest version of Babylons js - 5.41.
+Replaced deprecated methods with new ones.
+Upgraded other dev dependenices to latest version - typescript, webpack etc.

-### Breaking change with 3.2.0
+### 3.20 Major and Breaking changes

 Version 3.2.0 converts the project from a plain vanilla JavaScript project to a module based JavaScript project.
 With this change, the way to load the application has changed.